-OMH Regulations include those regulations that are currently under public review and those that were recently adopted by the Commissioner of Mental Health, whose responsibility it is to adopt regulations which are necessary and proper to implement any matter under his jurisdiction.
+OMH Regulations include those regulations that are currently under public review and those that were recently adopted by the Commissioner of Mental Health.

 The OMH Organization Chart details the organizational structure of the agency.

 OMH operates two world-renowned Research Institutes, Nathan Kline Institute and New York State Psychiatric Institute.
 These institutes are among the preeminent sources for psychiatric research in the United States and continue to break new ground in the worlds of research, practice, treatment and policy.